-Earning cash for silverware is often the best way to ensure you can quickly make some money without giving up something significant or essential from your home.
+Earning cash for silverware is a quick to make some money without giving up something significant, or essential from your home.

 Here’s how to sell silver flatware for cash without having to be a pro in the business.